HannesMK/ROI-generation-STEGO/README.md

 This repository contains the code used to generate the critical-object regions of interest for the following paper:

-Körner, H. M., Faul, F., & Nuthmann, A. (in press).
+Körner, H. M., Faul, F., & Nuthmann, A. (2024).
 Is a knife the same as a plunger?
-Comparing the attentional effects of weapons and non-threatening unusual objects in dynamic scenes. *Cognitive Research: Principles and Implications*.
+Comparing the attentional effects of weapons and non-threatening unusual objects in dynamic scenes. *Cognitive Research: Principles and Implications, 9*, Article 66. https://doi.org/10.1186/s41235-024-00579-1

 The goal of this project is to automatically generate masks that closely fit and follow arbitrary moving objects in dynamic scenes (i.e., videos).